CoDCL: Counterfactual-Inspired Augmentation Contrastive Learning for Temporal Link Prediction in Social Networks: Introduction

 \section{Introduction}

-Continuous-time dynamic network link prediction has become a fundamental challenge in temporal graph learning \cite{DBLP:journals/jmlr/KazemiGJKSFP20}.
-Its applications are wide-ranging, encompassing numerous fields from social network analysis\cite{alvarez2021evolutionary} and financial transaction systems~\cite{dong2024dynamic} to recommender systems~\cite{Zhang2020,NBFNet}.
-Unlike static networks, temporal networks present unique challenges: relationships evolve continuously over time, interaction timing carries critical information, and historical patterns significantly influence future link formation\cite{luo2022neighborhoodaware}.
+\IEEEPARstart{T}{emporal} link prediction has become a fundamental challenge in dynamic social network learning \cite{11202740,10930952}.
+Unlike static networks, temporal networks present unique challenges: relationships evolve continuously over time, interaction timing carries critical information, and historical patterns significantly influence future link formation \cite{10705800}.
 With the deepening of understanding of time series network, research in continuous-time dynamic network link prediction has emerged to specifically mine the rich spatiotemporal information embedded in dynamic graph structures for future link prediction.
 However, designing prediction algorithms that can adapt to complex and variable scenarios remains an open and challenging research problem.
 This is especially true in network problems, because newly emerging nodes and edges may be completely unrelated to the training data and may lack possible simulations of their evolutionary states~\cite{guidotti2024counterfactual,melistas2024benchmarking}.